huggingface/transformers/docs/source/model_doc/segformer.rst

   important preprocessing step is that images and segmentation maps are randomly cropped and padded to the same size, such as 512x512 or 640x640, after which they are normalized.
-- One additional thing to keep in mind is that one can initialize :class:`~transformers.SegformerFeatureExtractor` with :obj:`reduce_zero_label` set to `True` or `False`.
+- One additional thing to keep in mind is that one can initialize :class:`~transformers.SegformerFeatureExtractor` with :obj:`reduce_labels` set to `True` or `False`.
 In some datasets (like ADE20k), the 0 index is used in the annotated segmentation maps for background.
 However, ADE20k doesn't include the "background" class in its 150 labels.
-  Therefore, :obj:`reduce_zero_label` is used to reduce all labels by 1, and to make sure no loss is computed for the background class (i.e. it replaces 0 in the annotated maps by 255, which is the `ignore_index` of the loss function used by :class:`~transformers.SegformerForSemanticSegmentation`).
+  Therefore, :obj:`reduce_labels` is used to reduce all labels by 1, and to make sure no loss is computed for the background class (i.e. it replaces 0 in the annotated maps by 255, which is the `ignore_index` of the loss function used by :class:`~transformers.SegformerForSemanticSegmentation`).
 However, other datasets use the 0 index as background class and include this class as part of all labels.
-In that case, :obj:`reduce_zero_label` should be set to `False`, as loss should also be computed for the background class.
+In that case, :obj:`reduce_labels` should be set to `False`, as loss should also be computed for the background class.
 - As most models, SegFormer comes in different sizes, the details of which can be found in the table below.

 +-------------------+---------------+---------------------+-------------------------+----------------+-----------------------+